Updated: Nov 28, 2022

 The Family and Medical Leave Act: The Family or Medical Leave allows some employers to provide their workers with the requisite unpaid leave so that they can care for family members who are ill, care for newborn children, etc. It may be deemed unconstitutional if an employer fires an employee who takes time off for reasons protected by the FMLA.

-Specifically, in California, they are deemed to be at-will workers unless an employee signs an employment contract that details a particular period of employment.
+Specifically, in California, they are deemed at-will workers unless an employee signs an employment contract detailing a particular period of employment.
 As such, their employer can, for any cause, terminate their employment at any time as long as the reason is not unlawful.
 California acknowledges the following as illegal causes of termination, in addition to the above cases of unjust or wrongful termination:

 Victims of stalking or domestic violence;